rmello4d/TheSustainableDeveloper/brain_control.md

 No.

-It is important to demystify this frenzy around possessing a magical power over this organ.
+It is important to demystify the frenzy about possessing magical power over our brain.

 The brain was not meant or designed to be "controlled".